mui/mui-x/docs/data/data-grid/overview/overview.md

 <p class="description">A fast and extendable React data table and React data grid.
 It's a feature-rich component available with MIT or Commercial licenses.</p>

-The component leverages the power of React and TypeScript, to provide the best UX while manipulating an unlimited set of data.
+The Data Grid component is built with React and TypeScript to provide a smooth UX for manipulating an unlimited set of data.
-It comes with an intuitive API for real-time updates, accessibility, as well as theming and custom templates, all with blazing-fast performance.
+It features an intuitive API for real-time updates as well as theming and custom templates—all with blazing-fast performance.

 {{"component": "modules/components/ComponentLinkHeader.js"}}

 ## Overview

 The Data Grid presents information in a structured format of rows and columns.
-The data is displayed in a user-friendly, quick-to-scan and interactive way, enabling users to efficiently identify patterns, edit data, and gather insights.
+The data is displayed in a user-friendly interface for efficient editing, reviewing, and analysis.

 :::info
 Visit the [installation guide](/x/react-data-grid/getting-started/#installation) to learn how to install the correct package version and dependencies.